dominicwhite/new_django_project_base/README.md

 # new_django_project_base
-Basic layout for new Django projects
+Basic layout for new Django projects.